4nd3rs/alertify.js/README.md

 Alertify is an unobtrusive customizable JavaScript notification system.

+Extended with custom delay for error messages.

 ## Features

+* Set errorDelay option for the length of the error delay
 * Fully customizable alert, confirm and prompt dialogs
 * Fully customizable unobtrusive notification system
 * Callback parameter handling both OK and Cancel button clicks